xpdAcq/xpdAn/docs/_templates/using_servers.rst

-Users will need to specify which folder(s) they would like the data to be placed in before running their experiments.', qoi='The QOI server performs additional data processing and analysis, extracting quantities of interest from raw and reduced data. viz='The viz server visualizes raw and processed data as it becomes available.
+Users will need to specify which folder(s) they would like the data to be placed in before running their experiments.', qoi='The QOI server performs additional data processing and analysis, extracting quantities of interest from raw and reduced data.', viz='The viz server visualizes raw and processed data as it becomes available.
-This server should already be running, only beamline staff should need to start it.'
+This server should already be running, only beamline staff should need to start it.', tomo='The tomo server runs tomographic reconstructions on all scalar data (raw and analyzed).
+The reconstruction algorithm can be changed via the ``algorithm`` keyword.'
 ) %}

 {% for name, blurb in servers_dict.items() %}